There are certain things that only you can do. There are a lot of things that someone else can do, that you could offload.

 I’m starting to learn to delegate and create leverage in other areas of my life.
 I have somebody who helps me with editing my blogs and pushing out my weekly newsletters.
 I’ve hired somebody to help with some of the bookkeeping tasks–not for 3Pillar (where we have a whole finance department), but for my personal life, where I have some side investments and some other fees and activities.

 All of these things create leverage in my life.
 By finding people who can assist and help, it’s been very beneficial.
 It has allowed me to focus on my priorities.

-I spend so much time—YOU spend so much time—on things that, quite frankly, we don’t need to do.
+I spend so much time–YOU spend so much time–on things that, quite frankly, we don’t need to be the ones to do.
 What if someone else was going through your inbox, filtering out all the spam, filtering out all the emails that you don’t need to respond to or aren’t from somebody that you know?
 I’m starting to think that could save me hours of time every week.

 How do YOU create leverage?